Bobbo117/Cellular-IoT-Monitor/README.md

 ### Supported Services

--    'Adafruit-io.com' MQTT for graphic <br>
-     display and redundant IFTTT webhook <br>
+-    'Adafruit-io.com' MQTT for graphic display and redundant IFTTT webhook route
-     route

--   `IFTTT.com` for transmission to up to <br>
-    20 email accounts plus Google sheets
+-   `IFTTT.com` for transmission to up to 20 email accounts plus Google sheets

--   `Dweet.io` which simply saves the <br>
-    messages in scratchpad format
+-   `Dweet.io` which simply saves the messages in scratchpad format

 <br>